Etosha National Park (Centre)

 Many people are content to sit at Okaukuejo`s waterhole all day to see what appears.
 Shots have to be taken into the sun for much of the morning but there are potentially some nice effects to be had, especially with the giraffes when they give themselves a shake after slaking their thirst.

-This elephant close to Okaukuejo`s east gate was struggling in the mid-afternoon heat and sought the only shade available under this isolated tall tree which is home to a couple of very large Weaver Bird nests.
+Below left: This elephant outside the the restcamp, close to Okaukuejo`s east gate, was struggling in the mid-afternoon heat and sought the only shade available under this isolated tall tree which, like many of the others in the area, is home to a couple of very large Weaver Bird nests.

 Despite the vast numbers of animals and birds that reside within the confines of the Park, you can drive around for a while without seeing any obvious signs of life, even in the dry season which is by far the best time for game viewing.
 During this period, the landscape is arid, hot and dusty and any rain-filled depressions will have long evaporated leaving the waterholes, whether natural springs or man-made boreholes as the only sources available.